 IV-1.
 Collection System Mapping

 The wastewater collection system map and the storm water drainage map include the facilities and basic map information described herein.
-Some areas or facilities may not have the complete information; however, the maps are updated during operation and maintenance of the collection system and during implementation of City projects.
+Some areas or facilities may not have the complete information; however, these maps are updated by the